-In line with the National Curriculum and with support of Sheffield City Council, we have created our own scheme of work for computing.
+In line with the National Curriculum and with support of 'NCCE Teach Computing’, we have created our own scheme of work for computing.
 Children will learn knowledge and skills across a range of topics including coding and programming their own games and apps.
 There is also opportunity for them to develop and refine other computer life skills such as typing, word processing, data handling, creating and editing pictures etc. Central to all of the work covered is how to use the Internet in an effective way including how to keep safe online, protect our information and about cyber-bullying.

 The computing curriculum at Grenoside Primary School aims to ensure that all pupils:

-- Teaching staff plan lessons for programming using Lego Wedo 2.0, for Online Safety using SWGFL and Common Sense media resources and use the Sheffield Computing Scheme of work (alongside the Cornerstones education topics) to ensure relevant computing skills are taught, developed and built upon as part of an immersive approach to learning throughout the school.
+Teaching staff plan lessons for programming using Lego Wedo 2.0, for Online Safety using the PSHCE Curriculum document and long term plan and use the ‘NCCE Teach Computing’ Scheme of work to ensure relevant computing skills are taught, developed and built upon as part of an immersive approach to learning throughout the school.

 The Sheffield City Council online safety curriculum can be found at http://sheffieldclc.net/onlinesafetycurriculum/

 The Safer Internet website is a fantastic place to visit to find free information and resources.
 These include activities and games to try at home with your children, a range of videos and other ways which you can get involved.